szymonwilczek/advent-of-code-2025/README.md

 Solutions for the [Advent of Code 2025](https://adventofcode.com/2025) challenges written in **C**.

-The main goal of this repository is to practice systems programming, memory management, and working with tools like CMake and Neovim in a Linux environment.

 ## 🚀 Progress

 I will update this whenever I'll finish next days.